tevador/nppow/README.md

 Compile the code and run as:
 ```
-nppow noncesCount [maxNodes] [fullProbe] [startingNonce]
+nppow noncesCount [maxLeaves(16)] [fullProbe(1)] [startingNonce]
 ```
 * **noncesCount** - The number of nonces to be tested.
 It is a required parameter (100000 is a good number).
-- **maxNodes** - The number of leaves of the binary tree to be probed for each nonce.
+- **maxLeaves** - The number of leaves of the binary tree to be probed for each nonce.
 When set to 1, mining is reduced to the KK algorithm (i.e. only the subtraction branches are taken).
 Default is 16.
 * **fullProbe** - If set to 0, maximum of one solution per nonce will be found.
-Default value is 1, i.e. the probing continues until *maxNodes* are visited.
+Default value is 1, i.e. the probing continues until *maxLeaves* are visited.
 * **startingNonce** - the starting nonce.
 Default is a pseudorandom value.

 ### References